corda/corda/docs/packages.md

 # Package net.corda.core.flows

+Base data types and abstract classes for implementing Corda flows.
+To implement a new flow start with [FlowLogic], or see [CollectSignaturesFlow] for a simple example flow.
+Flows are started via a node's [ServiceHub].

 Corda flows are a tool for modelling the interactions between two or more nodes as they negotiate a workflow.
 This can range from a simple case of completing a trade which has been agreed upon externally, to more complex processes such as handling fixing of interest rate swaps.

-See [FlowLogic] for the basic class all flows extend, or [CollectSignaturesFlow] for a simple example flow.
-Flows are started via a node's service hub.

 # Package net.corda.core.identity